StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 Children in this situation owe their "parents" nothing at all -- and would be best served cutting ties and minimizing contact, if at all possible.
 Forgiveness is mandatory for us as Christians, but that doesn't mean continued contact or trust is mandatory.

-To use an analogy, anybody who wrongs us terribly is free to approach us to ask forgiveness (and it is right and proper for us to give it to them -- and mean it), but they ought not be surprised to find the business end of a shotgun aimed squarely at their chest the entire time.
+To use an analogy, anybody who has beaten us to the point of hospitalization is free to approach us to ask forgiveness (and it is right and proper for us to give it to them -- and mean it), but they ought not be surprised to find the business end of a shotgun aimed squarely at their chest the entire time.
 Forgiving does not mean foolish.

 Some people are best loved from a distance.
 Perhaps even with a restraining order or two between us and them.